audiodude/abcmidi/doc/readme.txt

   -u to update notation ([] for chords and () for slurs) -d to notate with doubled note lengths
   -v to notate with halved note lengths
-  -V X to output only voice X
+  -V X[,Y...] to output only voice X,Y...
-  -P X restricts action to voice X, leaving other voices intact -ver prints version number and exits
+  -P X[,Y...] restricts action to voice X,Y... leaving other voices intact -ver prints version number and exits
   -X n renumber the all X: fields as n, n+1, ..
   -usekey sf Use key signature sf (flats/sharps)